Editor’s note: This blog post was last updated on 4/15/2015

-No trip to Miami is complete without a visit to Little Havana.
-This vibrant, south-of-downtown neighborhood is packed with art galleries, unique shops and busy restaurants and bars.
-Head to Maximo Gomez Park (known as Domino Park by the locals) for a real flavor of Hispanic culture, to watch men playing dominoes outdoors, smoking cigars and arguing about politics.
+Explore the area: Head to Maximo Gomez Park (known as Domino Park by the locals) for a real flavor of Hispanic culture, to watch men playing dominoes outdoors, smoking cigars and arguing about politics.
 Look out for the huge mural depicting the Summit of the Americas in 1993.
-Another highlight is the Little Havana Paseo de las Estrellas (Walk of the Stars), which is a Latin American version of the Hollywood Walk of the Stars, commemorating Latin American actors, writers, artists and musicians.
-Cutural Fridays (Viernes Culturales) are monthly events in Little Havana showcasing local musicians and outdoor art exhibitions, and there is no admission fee.

 Free Sky Ride

-Stop off at any of the 20 stops that take your fancy, such as the decorative Freedom Tower or the Miami-Dade Cultural Center (home of Miami Art Museum).
+Stop off at any of the 20 stops such as the decorative Freedom Tower or the Miami-Dade Cultural Center (home of Miami Art Museum).
 The cars arrive every 90 seconds during peak times and every three minutes off-peak.
 A digital display in the center of the platform tells you where each car is heading.

 Miami Art Museum

-It’s a great opportunity to create art, enjoy exhibitions and learn something new with your children, without parting with any cash.
+It’s a great opportunity to create art, enjoy exhibitions and learn something new with your kids.
 An organized family tour takes place at 2 p.m.
-If you are in Miami during spring, try to get to the Miami Art Museum Family Festival, when the Miami-Dade Cultural Plaza is filled with art activities, entertainment and games.
+If you are in Miami during spring, try to get to the Miami Art Museum Family Festival, when the Miami-Dade Cultural Plaza is filled with art activities, entertainment, and games.

-Take a wander around the beautiful Art Deco hotels and houses, such as Casa Casuarina, the former home and murder site of fashion designer the late Gianni Versace.
+Wander around the beautiful Art Deco hotels and houses, such as Casa Casuarina, the former home and murder site of fashion designer the late Gianni Versace.
 Follow the Art Deco District Walking Tour to make sure you do not miss any of these carefully preserved buildings.